Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Atypical Depression.md

 Some evidence also suggests that atypical depression may be related to seasonal depression and obesity.

 How is atypical depression treated?
-Atypical depression is often treated with psychotherapy, medication, or both.
+Atypical depression is often treated with psychotherapy.

 Psychotherapy
 Psychotherapy, particularly cognitive behavioral therapy (CBT), is a common treatment for most forms of depression, including atypical depression.
 CBT teaches clients to identify and change any negative or unhelpful belief patterns.

-In a 2013 study, participants with depression were given either a course of antidepressants or a course of CBT.
-Both treatments reduced cognitive and suicidal symptoms; however, CBT was more effective at reducing certain atypical symptoms, such as overeating and oversleeping.
+In a 2013 study, participants with depression were given a course of CBT.
+The treatment reduced cognitive and suicidal symptoms, and was particularly effective at reducing certain atypical symptoms, such as overeating and oversleeping.

 Living with atypical depression
 If you live with atypical depression, there are several things you can do to assist in your treatment.
 These include exercise, a healthy diet, and reaching out for support.